lulabad/murky/README.md

 # Murky - the markdown experience

-A simple markdown wiki

-## Description

-`Murky` is a simple Markdown wiki written in Elixir with Phoenix Liveview.
+`Murky` is a simple Markdown wiki written in Elixir an use Phoenix LiveView.

+The [Monaco Editor](https://microsoft.github.io/monaco-editor/) is integrated for better writing experience.
+It has also a live preview of the rendered markdown.

 ## Usage